snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 ### What this change means for your website

-Setting a cookie's `SameSite` attribute to `Lax` by default has a couple of consequences:-
+Setting a cookie's `SameSite` attribute to `Lax` by default has a couple of consequences:

 - Requests that are sent to domains that are not the same as the parent domain (the one in the address bar) will not have these cookies included in requests (cross-site requests).
 - A substantial amount of cookies that are out there do not specify the SameSite attribute at all so they will suddenly start behaving differently.